albar965/littlenavmap/README.txt

 Little Navmap
 =============

-Little Navmap is a totally free open source flight planner, navigation tool, moving map, airport search and airport information system for Flight Simulator X and Prepar3D.
+Little Navmap is a free open source flight planner, navigation tool, moving map, airport and navaid search and information system for Flight Simulator X and Prepar3D.
 The main focus is general aviation IFR and VFR planning.

 All is based purely on flight simulator stock or add-on data, no third party data needed.